Tuberous sclerosis protein

-Tuberous sclerosis proteins 1 and 2, also known as TSC1 (hamartin) and TSC2 (tuberin), form a protein-complex.
-The encoding two genes are TSC1 and TSC2.
+Tuberous sclerosis proteins 1 and 2, also known as TSC1 (hamartin) and TSC2 (tuberin), form a protein-complex that functions as a GAP for Rheb.
 The complex is known as a tumor suppressor.
 Mutations in these genes can cause tuberous sclerosis complex.
 Depending on the grade of the disease, intellectual disability, epilepsy and tumors of the skin, retina, heart, kidney and the central nervous system can be symptoms.

 Physiological roles

 The TSC1/TSC2-complex integrates environmental signals such as stress and energy status in yeast and stress, energy status and growth factors in mammals into TOR signalling.
 In the case of stress (DNA damage, hypoxia) or low energy availability, it is activated and regulates protein synthesis down.
 Growth factors lead to an inhibition of the complex and have a positive effect on protein synthesis.
 Defects in its genes result in less control of cell growth and may cause tuberous sclerosis or tuberous sclerosis complex (TSC).
 TSC is a rare genetic disease causing benign tumours to grow in the brain and on other vital organs.
 A combination of symptoms may include seizures, developmental delay, behavioural problems, skin abnormalities, lung and kidney disease.